-In November 2016 GASB issued GASB Statement No. 83, Certain Asset Retirement Obligations, which addresses accounting and financial reporting for certain asset retirement obligations (AROs).
+In November 2016, GASB issued GASB Statement No. 83, Certain Asset Retirement Obligations, which addresses accounting and financial reporting for certain asset retirement obligations (AROs).
 An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
 A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this Statement.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
 Earlier application is permitted.
-Earlier application is encouraged.
-The adoption of this standard is not expected to have a significant impact on MassTech's financial statements.
+The adoption of this standard did not have a significant impact on MassTech's financial statements.